borkdude/reagami/README.md

 Reagami does NOT support:

 - Auto-rerendering by auto-watching custom atoms.
-Instead you use `add-watch` on regular atoms! :)
+Instead you use `add-watch` + `render` on regular atoms or you call `render` yourself.
 - Local state and form-2 components
 - React hooks (it doesn't use React)